microsoft/Product-Recommendations/README.md

 Increase the discoverability of items in your catalog by showing relevant products to your customers.

 2. **Personalized Recommendations.** By providing the recent history of transactions for a given user, the SAR algorithm can return personalized recommendations for that user.

+At a high level, The solution exposes mechanisms to:
+1. Build models using a SAR (Smart Adaptive Recommendations) algorithm.
+2. Request a previously created model for recommendations.

 ## Deployment Instructions